flarum/framework/README.md

 ## Installation

 This repository contains Flarum's core code.
 If you want to set up a forum, visit the [Flarum skeleton repository](https://github.com/flarum/flarum).
-For support, refer to the [documentation](https://docs.flarum.org/), and ask questions on the [Flarum Discuss](https://discuss.flarum.org/) (our community forum) or [Discord server](https://flarum.org/discord/).
+For support, refer to the [documentation](https://docs.flarum.org/), and ask questions on [Flarum Discuss](https://discuss.flarum.org/) (our community forum) or [Discord server](https://flarum.org/discord/).

 ## Contributing